Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You can also check out a list of other eco-friendly fundraising options that don't necessarily involve car washing.

-Report spills right away by calling the Spill Hotline at 425-806-6750, or use the online spill report form.
-Staff needs to know about spills as soon as possible so we can try to prevent them from going into our streams and other bodies of water.
+Report spills right away by calling the 24/7 Spill Hotline at 425-806-6750.
+Our staff need to know about spills as soon as possible so we can try to prevent pollutants from entering our streams and other bodies of water.

 Natural yard care includes build healthy soil, planting right for your site, practicing smart watering, and eliminating the use of harmful pesticides and fertilizers.
 Learn all about it!